pixelfederation/vitess-php-pdo/README.md

 ~~Also, there is no PHP 7 GRPC extension yet.~~

-The first issue was resolved in grpc [1.0.0RC1 and 1.0.0RC2](https://pecl.php.net/package/gRPC), the extension should be stable now.
+Both issues were resolved in grpc [1.0.0RC1 and 1.0.0RC2](https://pecl.php.net/package/gRPC), the extension should be stable now.